 The Gulf Cooperation Council, or GCC, is an intergovernmental organization made up of six member nations.
 This organization is also known as the Cooperation Council for the Arab States of the Gulf.
-This union is made up of almost all of the Arab states in the Persian Gulf, with the exception of Iraq.
+This union is made up of almost all Arab states in the Persian Gulf, except for Iraq.

 The GCC was first established through the signing of the Charter of the Gulf Cooperation Council in 1981.
-The goal of the GCC is to promote unity across member nations based on common objectives as well as similar political and cultural views, which are based on the beliefs of Islam.
+The GCC's goal is to promote unity across member nations based on shared objectives and similar political and cultural views, which are based on the beliefs of Islam.

 The nations that are members of the GCC make up over 1 million square miles.
 Population estimates show that over 54 million people live in all GCC nations.
 The total GDP of GCC nations is $3.464 trillion.